urschrei/polylabel_cmd/README.md

 Polylabel takes one mandatory argument: a file containing valid GeoJSON containing Polygons and / or MultiPolygons to be labelled.
 They can be included as a `Feature,` or a `Geometry`, or a`FeatureCollection` or `GeometryCollection` – you may also mix the two geometries in a `FeatureCollection` or `GeometryCollection`.

 - Processing of nested `GeometryCollection`s is supported, [but you shouldn't be using those](https://tools.ietf.org/html/rfc7946#section-3.1.8)
+- Empty geometries or collections will be left unaltered
 - Non-(`Multi`)`Polygon` geometries cannot be processed – their presence will halt further processing.

 You may also pass an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `0.001`.
 Smaller tolerances take longer to calculate.